InfusionBot/docs/privacy-policy.md

 We try our best to remove the data when needed but due to the nature of the bot may it happen that through certain periots of time, such as when the bot undergoes maintenance and therefore is offline, or when there is an issue with the host or Service Provider (Discord) causing connection-issues, that the stored data won't get removed correctly.
 In such cases may you request the manual removal through E-Mail with the conditions as described above.

+For this, we have set up db auditor, it runs every 3 hours.
+We can assure you 99.9% that within 3 hours the data will be removed from db if the bot came back online.